-Find average price and typical charges for most types of inpatient hospital stays in NE.
+Find average price and typical charges for most types of inpatient hospital stays in Nebraska.
+Compare average hospital prices in the PricePoint system.
 Example of hospitalizations: maternity prices, angioplasty, heart surgery, some cancer services, hip & knee surgery, bowel surgery, kidney and other transplants, pneumonia, stroke, UTI, gall bladder surgery (inpatient only).
 If you can’t find it, check the comprehensive list (e.g. MDC 19 for mental health).
-Bipolar admission cost about $15,000 on average in 2016.
+Bipolar admission cost about $16,871 on average in 2018.
+Vaginal delivery (mom only) cost $9,204 on average; normal newborn was $5,071.
 Includes volume, average length of stay in the hospital, and median age of patient.
 Does not include physician costs.
-Shows one hospital/ one disease or condition at a time; 2016 data.
+Shows one hospital/ one disease or condition at a time along with the state average cost.
+Or compare hospitals (statewide numbers are not shown in this view); 2018 data.
 All cities including Omaha, Lincoln, Grand Island, Creighton, Norfolk, Kearney.
 NHA Care Compare is sponsored by the Nebraska Hospital Association

 Nevada Hospital Association shows NV hospital performance ratings on Emergency care, Heart care, pneumonia, stroke, COPD, hip and knee, infections, plus patient opinion ratings.
-Shows 2015 data (or later).
+Shows 2016-2017 data (some data older, to 2015).
 Some measures may be the same as at CMS HospitalCompare website, but dates may vary.
 Scores also for adverse events, surgical complications, mortality, readmissions.
-Consumers may view 3 hospitals side-by-side.
-Volume levels for certain procedures are given, but mislabeled to read that lower volume is better.
+Consumers may view 3 or more hospitals side-by-side.
+Volume levels for certain procedures are given, but questionably labeled to read that lower volume is better.

 Excellent government web site from Nova Scotia Canada showing the wait times for diagnostic tests such as MRIs, CT, bone density scans, mammograms, breast biopsy (needle), ultrasound, and upper GI series.
 Waiting times for scheduled surgery such as ear tubes, hip or knee replacement, bunionectomy, carpal tunnel, gallbladder removal, heart or valve surgery, hysterectomy, hernia repair, tonsillectomy, and cataract surgery; and how long to get a consult with physician specialists (such as cancer specialists).
 View by doctor’s or surgeon’s name, in addition to hospital and facility.
 Information is very recent, updated 2018